Get Reel-Ready: How to Prepare for a Film Making Career After 12th

 If you have a camera at your disposal, becoming a director is far too easy.
 Hey, you don’t even need a budget to get started!

 “Pick up a camera.
 Shoot something.
-No matter how small, no matter how cheesy, no matter whether your friends and your sister star in it.
+No matter how small or cheesy or your friends and your sister star in it.
 Put your name on it as director.
 Now you’re a director.”

 – James Cameron (The Terminator, Judgment Day, Titanic, Avatar)

-What will also hold you in good stead when you start learning the nuances of film making is being well-read and socio-politically aware.
+Being well-read and socio-politically aware will also help you when you start learning the nuances of filmmaking.

 “Having an excellent understanding of history, literature, psychology, sciences – is very, very important to actually being able to make movies.”